egreiner/IegTools.FluentPollster/README.md

     _pollster = uut.Build();

-    // runs only once, so when and how you call it belongs to you _pollster.Run();
+    // executes only once, so when and how you call it belongs to you _pollster.Execute();
 }
 ```